 - In Vs. Super Mario Bros. (an arcade port of the original with some changes to make it harder), depending on DIP switch settings, Mario might need to collect as many as 250 coins to get an extra life.

 - In Super Mario 64 and Super Mario Sunshine, 100 coins in one run on one stage allow you to get a Star or Shine for that level, respectively.
-You also get lives for coins when you finish a level, but at 50 per life, and the extras are just wasted.
+You also get lives for coins when you finish a level, but at 50 per life (stopping at 150 coins in 64), and the extras are just wasted.

-- In Super Monkey Ball, collecting one hundred bananas gets you an extra life.
+- In the first game, collecting one hundred bananas gets you an extra life.
 For some reason, the banana counter actually has three digits, and immediately resets to zero when you pick up your 100th banana.

 - In Super Monkey Ball 2's story mode, though, the hundreds digit is actually used, and the counter displays how many bananas you collected across all the stages.
 Also, in story mode, Death Is a Slap on the Wrist, so extra lives don't really matter.

 - In Warning Forever's 3 Lives mode, destroying 100 boss parts grants an extra life.
-Interestingly, the parts destroyed aren't part of a separate counter; rather, your life counter has two significant digits (i.e. "3.00" lives instead of "3"), so destroying a part increases your lives by 0.01.
+Interestingly, the parts destroyed aren't part of a separate counter; rather, your life counter has two decimal places (i.e. "3.00" lives instead of "3"), so destroying a part increases your lives by 0.01.